nathanielangafor/Simple-Email-Beacon/README.md

 <br/>

 ## Use Case
 As cyber security enthusiasts, we have come to understand over 95% of cyber crimes are due to human error and over 90% of these crimes are carried out through email.
-Our goal was to create a tool that allowed users to track data-sensitive emails with as many data points as possible.
-With this, you will be able to get data from each time someone opens your email.
+Our goal was to create a tool that allowed users to track data-sensitive emails or outgoing files with as many data points as possible.
 This data includes but is not limited to

 ```
 - IP Address